 Park City native and former gymnast Madison Gorelik didn’t have to go far from home to get an early introduction to aerials skiing.
-After only two years on the team, Gorelik has already seen success.
-(Kirk Paulsen)
+And after only three years on the team, Gorelik rose to the World Cup circuit.
+(Steven Kornreich)

 Freestyle Athletes Ride for a Cause